A-G-D/lua-boolexpr/doc/4_compiling-expressions.md

 ## About Compilation

 Compiling boolean expressions returns a new and simplified version of that expresion.
-This can be done using the ```BoolExpr:compile()``` function.
+This can be done using the ```BoolExpr:compile()``` method.

 <br/>